£113 million contribution to the Perth and Kinross economy

 The Perth College UHI curriculum offering for students aims to meet the needs and expectations of a diverse and geographically dispersed student body.
 It has a central role in skilling and reskilling people in the local labour market throughout their careers.
 Its offer ranges from employability skills, core skills, transferable skills to high level technical skills and delivers courses in several overseas markets including China.

-You can view the Perth College UHI Economic Impact Assessment here.
+You can view the full Perth College UHI Economic Impact Assessment here.